 In hindsight, it was unusual to have so many wonderful experiences in one trip.
 It was like the Gods or Goddesses opened doors for me.
 I rented a room from a wonderful lady named Gwen who brought me all over Vancouver touring the cultural sites.
 I hope to connect with her again one day.
 I met old friends and a cousin that I had not seen in 45 years!
 It is funny I didn't think much bout them when I was at home.
 When I saw them in person, I missed them so much my heart hurt.
 When I walked to class, seals swam beside me along the sea wall.
 Everything was utter magic and I felt so blessed.

 During the course, we learned so much.
 We also participated in deep psychological work for two reasons, to know how our clients feel and to work through our issues.
 Honestly, it was tough to face some of the dark spots of my childhood.
-However, once I worked through it, it allowed me to see the brightness ahead of me.
+However, once I began to process the negative things, I gained understanding and acceptance.
+I could see the brightness ahead of me.
 My self-esteem and self-compassion increased 100%.
 It was freeing!

 In hindsight, I believe that the universe rained my holidays to awaken and heal me and show me who I am again.
 Art therapy changed my life for the better.
 I am so blessed and grateful to be able to share my gifts with others.